 And it’s not just that the land was simply without advantage, land was an impediment, a barrier… the environment out of the water was actively hostile to life.
 Unlike today, the early earth (the earth of the Hadean era and Archean era) did not possess an ozone layer to permit life outside of the water.
 Ultraviolet radiation would have cooked anything outside of the protective haven of the water.
 What created the ozone layer?
 An abundance of oxygen.
 It was oxygen that allowed life to flourish on land, just as it was oxygen that allowed for the development of complexity.
 Oxygen was the catalyst that allowed life to overcome both of the two hurdles listed above.
 And where did this abundance of oxygen come from?
 Well, in a carefully choreographed dance it was created by… life.
-Life — and the conditions for life — are basically a feedback loop.
+Life — and the conditions for life — are basically a positive feedback loop.

 We live in an oxygen-rich atmosphere today, the earth’s cocktail is a 78/21 mix of nitrogen and oxygen, but the earth of the Archean Eon — which began about 4 billion years ago, and lasted until 2.5 billion years ago — was not an earth we would recognize, even if we could survive our first breath of methane and carbon-dioxide.
 There was no free oxygen in the atmosphere to begin with.
 Oxygen may be the third most abundant element in the universe, but it is rarely found by itself — oxygen is a sticky atom and is usually found bonded with other types of atoms.
 The free oxygen in our atmosphere is a byproduct of life, and our ozone layer is a construction of biology.
-Those countless sci-fi movies that feature people breathing air on uninhabited planets are overlooking simple physics: an oxygen-rich atmosphere would not be likely without life.
+Those countless sci-fi movies that feature people breathing air on uninhabited planets are overlooking simple physics: any oxygen-rich atmosphere would not be likely without life.
 Free oxygen is a bio-signature, and as we look out into the universe today any atmosphere containing it would be a strong indication of an inhabited world.

 The presence of oxygen in a planetary atmosphere is the litmus test of life: water signals the potential for life, but oxygen is the sign of its fulfillment — only life can produce free oxygen in the air in any abundance.